-According to US News & World Report, Memorial Sloan Kettering was ranked the number one hospital for cancer care in the country and among the nation’s top pediatric hospitals for cancer care in 2014-2015.
+According to US News & World Report, Memorial Sloan Kettering has ranked as one of the top two hospitals for cancer care in the country for more than 25 years and among the nation’s top pediatric hospitals for cancer care.

 In addition, the 2013 Best Doctors issue of New York magazine recognizes more cancer physicians from Memorial Sloan Kettering than from any other hospital in the New York metropolitan area.